 Once you’re in the proper equipment, you should walk around your yard and look for rocks or other debris that could be dangerous.
 While your blower can handle leaves and grass clippings, it’s not meant to blow or suck sharp branches and other potentially hazardous projectiles.

 After use, you need to give your blower some TLC.
 Be sure to shut off your blower before you attempt to clean it.
 Then, remove and clean any attachments.
 Your unit probably has an air filter, and that filter needs to be cleaned on a regular basis.
 Although you don’t need to clean it after every use, you should follow the manufacturer’s recommendations for cleaning it.

 Check the blower and cooling fans to be sure there’s no debris blocking the airflow.
+Wet leaves can be especially pernicious to blowers with small filter faces.
 If your instruction manual has any specific recommendations for cleaning and storing your blower, follow those directions.
 Doing so can extend the life of your blower and prevent accidents.

 How to Choose a Leaf Blower

 With so many different leaf blowers available, you need to do some research before committing to a purchase.
 First, look into the safety of a product.
 There are several organizations that govern the safety of leaf blowers.
 If a product comes with no safety approvals, you may want to reconsider.

 You should also pay attention to the safety features.
 Does the product have a quick shut-off switch?
 Is it equipped with a bottom air intake?
 What about non-slip handles?
 For your own safety, you should buy a product that has several safety features.

 Other features are more for convenience and ease of use.
 One coveted feature is a swiveling nozzle.
 By adjusting the nozzle, you can maneuver dry leaves more easily.
 You might also want a blower that has variable speeds, giving you more control.